dkhublani/Nesh_Project/README.md

  Some basic insights are as follows:-

- * Last known stock price ad stock price trend
+ * Last known stock price
+ * Financial numbers like 1 year target, today's high/low, 52 week high/low and other relevant ket stock data from www.nasdaq.com
+ * News articles published about the company.
+Sentiment analysis of the articles
- *
+ * Stock price trend